Jinssi/ContosoTraders/docs/App-Deployment-Guide.md

 Your GitHub repository is now ready for deployment.

-<h2>Deploying the Gravy Traders Application</h2>
+<h2>Deploying the gravy Traders Application</h2>

 You are now ready to start deployment of application to your Azure account.
 We will be using GitHub Action workflows for this deployment.
 We will be using following workflows as part of deployment.
 You can review workflow code by navigating to .github/workflows directory in your repository.
-•	Gravy-traders-provisioning-deployment:
+•	gravy-traders-provisioning-deployment:

 Let’s get started.

-1. Login to GitHub and navigate to your fork of Gravy traders repository. https://github.com/YOURUSERNAME/GravyTraders
+1. Login to GitHub and navigate to your fork of gravy traders repository. https://github.com/YOURUSERNAME/gravyTraders
 2. Navigate to Actions and Accept enabling the workflows

 	![img13](images/workflowenable.png)

-3. In the workflow list, select the “Gravy-traders-provisioning-deployment” workflow.
+3. In the workflow list, select the “gravy-traders-provisioning-deployment” workflow.

 4. Click on Run Workflow and run the workflow with main branch.